LGBTplus mental health

 What does LGBT+ mean?

-‘LGBT+’ stands for lesbian, gay, bisexual, transgender (trans) and others.
+‘LGBT+’ stands for lesbian, gay, bisexual, transgender, or trans, and others.

 The LGBT+ community is diverse, and the plus aims to include all identities.

-We have used the term LGBT+ in our factsheet.
-But we realise that people identify themselves in many ways and that some people may prefer a different term to what we have chosen.
+We have used the term LGBT+ in this information.
+But we realise that people identify themselves in many ways and that some people may prefer a different term.

 Sometimes you might see organisations describing themselves as ‘LGBTQ+’ or ‘LGBTQIA’ instead.